-Here are some other alternative sex moves that may help with painful sex:
+Here are some other alternative sex moves that may also help with painful sex:

 This is a simple but effective position if you find yourself in pain during sex.